Vowel shift: Northern California Vowel Shift

 In Northern California, there is a chain vowel shift occurring.
 Short front vowels that used to be higher are shifting to lower vowel spaces in native Northern California speech acts involving the vowels /i/, /ɛ/ and /æ/.
 Additionally, Northern California speech acts are centralizing the sound that occurs in words such as boat (/oʊ/).
-These shifts in vowel shortening and centralization, while not entirely unique to the region of Northern California natives, does represent the most obvious changes that are occurring within the area in regards to native speech acts.
+These shifts in vowel shortening and centralization, while not entirely unique to the region of Northern California natives, does represent the most obvious changes that are occurring within the area in regard to native speech acts.

 Bay Area Vowel Shift

-The region of California that includes the Silicon Valley and the populous cities of San Francisco, Oakland and San Jose utilizes the same speech vowel shifts as their native Northern California neighbors in regards to vowel shortening and centralization of the diphthong in words such as boat or coat.
+The region of California that includes the Silicon Valley and the populous cities of San Francisco, Oakland and San Jose utilizes the same speech vowel shifts as their native Northern California neighbors in regard to vowel shortening and centralization of the diphthong in words such as boat or coat.
 However, this area is uniquely influenced by the acoustic accouterments associated with the gay identity which include fronting of back vowels and merging vowel sounds found in words such as cot and caught.
-Native Bay Area residents tend to have a more intensive vowel shift in regards to the components that comprise CVS.
+Native Bay Area residents tend to have a more intensive vowel shift in regard to the components that comprise CVS.
 These shifts include changes in voice and intonation.